CBT for First Responders

 Types of CBT

-Cognitive-behavioral therapy is a flexible therapy option that meshes well with varying types of treatment.
-There are seven common types of CBT that mental health professionals use, and each of these types can benefit a variety of client needs.
+Cognitive-behavioral therapy is a flexible therapy that meshes well with different treatments.
+Mental health professionals use seven common types of CBT, and each can benefit different patient needs.

 Cognitive Therapy

-The premise behind cognitive therapy is the idea that our thoughts influence our moods and behaviors.
-Cognitive therapy helps people correct faulty thoughts in order to impact mood and behaviors for a better quality of life.
+The idea behind cognitive therapy is that our thoughts influence our moods and behaviors.
+Cognitive therapy helps people correct faulty beliefs to impact mood and behaviors for a better quality of life.

 Dialectical Behavioral Therapy (DBT)

-DBT was developed by Marsha Linehan in the 1960s to help people who struggled with emotion regulation, self-acceptance and suicidal ideation.
-DBT treatment is based on a curriculum in which participants learn and practice skills to reduce the impact of emotional health challenges.
+Marsha Linehan developed DBT in the 1960s to help people who struggled with emotion regulation, self-acceptance and suicidal ideation.
+DBT is a treatment in which participants learn and practice skills to reduce the impact of emotional health challenges.

 Acceptance and Commitment Therapy (ACT)

 ACT helps people identify and accept their thoughts and feelings while working toward behavioral changes that will help reduce emotional symptoms.
-A core theme of ACT is cognitive flexibility, which helps people accept their challenges and recognize the parts of those challenges that can be changed.
+A core theme of ACT is cognitive flexibility, which allows people to accept their challenges and see the parts of them that they can change.

-Mindfulness-based CBT works to manage the physiological aspects of PTSD.
-Mindfulness skills can help ease some of the most problematic PTSD symptoms.
+Mindfulness-based CBT helps manage the physiological aspects of PTSD.
+Mindfulness skills can ease some of the most problematic PTSD symptoms.

 Rational Emotive Behavioral Therapy (REBT)

-REBT is a type of CBT treatment that is based on philosophy.
-It considers the variety of influential factors (like thoughts, feelings, experiences and outlooks on life) that shape how a person chooses to live their life.
+REBT is a type of CBT treatment based on philosophy.
+It considers the different influential factors (like thoughts, feelings, experiences and outlooks on life) that shape how a person chooses to live.

 Multimodal Therapy

-Multimodal therapy combines several types of evidence-based treatment methods to get the best results for clients.
-Multimodal therapy may include medication, case management and talk therapy, depending on the treatment needs of the individual.
+Multimodal therapy combines several evidence-based treatments for the best results.
+Depending on the individual’s treatment needs, multimodal therapy may include medication, case management and talk therapy.

 CBT for PTSD

-When first responders are traumatized as a result of their work, it can have devastating outcomes for long-term emotional and physical health.
+When veterans are traumatized due to their work, it can have devastating long-term emotional and physical health outcomes.
 Cognitive-behavioral therapy can help reduce and manage symptoms of PTSD that can be disruptive to daily life.
-Practicing CBT with a trained professional can help first responders:
+Practicing CBT with a trained professional can help veterans:

 - Identify symptoms of trauma exposure